Depression and dementia

 A depressed mood may be:

-- A symptom of another disorder such as hypothyroidism
+- a symptom of another disorder, for example, hypothyroidism

-- Part of a syndrome of depressive disorder such as major depression.
+- a symptom of a depressive disorder, such as major depression

 Depression is not a normal part of ageing.